KayvanShah1/usc-dsci551-fdm-sp23/README.md

 Feel free to explore the assignments, projects, and solutions provided as learning aids.
 Whether you're a beginner or an experienced practitioner, this repository aims to be your companion in mastering the intersection of foundational data management fundamentals within Data Science & Engineering.
 Happy learning!

 > [!CAUTION]
 > Please note that this repository serves as a reference guide and should be utilized as a tool for learning and comprehension.
 It's paramount to refrain from engaging in any activities associated with plagiarism.
-Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in the field of machine learning.
+Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in the field of Data Engineering.

 ## Table of contents
 | Assignment | Topic Covered                 |